 Peter J K Haslehurst DSc h.c.
 BSc DLC(Hons) CEng FIMechE FIET FIMMM CCMI FRSA.

-He has been a Director of Luxfer Holdings PLC from 2003 and Chairman from 2006 to 2016, world leaders in the manufacture of magnesium alloys, magnesium powders and magnesium products, zirconium chemicals and oxides, superformed components in aluminium, magnesium and titanium.
+Chairman of Luxfer Holdings PLC 2006-2016, world leaders in the manufacture of magnesium alloys, magnesium powders and magnesium products, zirconium chemicals and oxides, superformed components in aluminium, magnesium and titanium.
 Luxfer also have an over 50% global market share in high pressure aluminium and carbon composite gas cylinder manufacture.
 Luxfer multiplied shareholder value sixteen fold during the ten years to May 2016 of Peter’s chairmanship.

 He was a Director of M&G Income Investment Trust 1994-2004; a Director of the British Hydromechanics Research Association 1984-1988; a Judge on the Design Council 1983/4 & 1988/9; a member of the Materials, Chemicals and Vehicles requirements board, Department of Industry 1981–1984; Anglo-Soviet Round Table Conference, Moscow 1983-1989; British Joint Trade Commission Czechoslovakia 1978-1984 and he led British overseas trade board missions to Colombia in 1974, Czechoslovakia in 1978, and Manchuria (PRC) in 1979.
 He was Industrial adviser to the Minister of State on his official visit to Czechoslovakia in 1977.